cozy/cozy-konnector-sfrbox/README.md

 ### Maintainer

-The lead maintainers for this konnector is @doubleface for Cozy Cloud
+The lead maintainer for this konnector is @doubleface for Cozy Cloud.
+Before, it was maintained by ZeHiro, with contributions from Frank Rousseau, SomeAverageDev, and nicofrand.

 ### Get in touch